 The same principle applies with regard to CBD and all of the other cannabinoids found within a full spectrum extract.
 By creating CBD products that contain all of these things together in one unit, users gain the therapeutic benefits.
 Benefits that aren’t as strong with a CBD isolate.

-Some studies have found that full spectrum CBD oil’s interaction with the endocannabinoid system has been linked to improved responses for individuals engaged in physical therapy or rehabilitation for musculoskeletal or nervous system issues.
+Some studies have found that full spectrum CBD oil’s interaction with the endocannabinoid system has been linked to improved responses for individuals.
 Furthermore, in cases such as these, full spectrum extract provides a “more linear dose-dependent therapeutic response” than CBD isolates, even when those isolates are 99 percent CBD.

 Other studies have noted that CBD and THC combined can be beneficial for individuals.

 Using CBD products that contain numerous cannabinoids, terpenes, and flavonoids offers other benefits as well.